bollu/bollu.github.io/README.md

-# Shelly Kegan: death --- Suicide and rationality (WIP)
+# Shelly Kegan: death --- Suicide and rationality (TODO)

 How does the fact that we will die affect the way we live? previous chapter!
 The fact our mortality raises the question of whether or not